 - Lease, rental agreement, house deed

-- Medical records for you & your children
+- Medical records for you and your children

 - School records